Lur (deity)

-Lur (Lurs, Luridus, Lurmitla) is an Etruscan underworld deity with not much known history.
+Lur (Lurs, Luridus, Lurmitla) is an Etruscan underworld deity with little known history.
 Lur does not have many depictions but the ones that have been found show the deity as a male.
 He has been noted to be associated with a prophetic nature, while also bearing oracular and martial characteristics.
 He has been linked to another deity by the name of Laran, which, it has been suggested, is where Lur derives his name from.
 The context of the name has been associated with darkness and the underworld.
 A fifth century vase found near a sanctuary in San Giovenale bears an inscription that translates: "I am Lurs, that of Laran."
 Another inscription has been found with the spelling lartla, noting relations to a Lar, which gives a label to Lur that describes features of protection.
 The name may be related to Latin luridus "pale".

 Archaeological Evidence

 There is not much information about Lur except from the various pieces of evidence found in differing areas.
 In Corchiano, a candelabrum dating around 400-350 BCE was found with an inscription in dedication to Lur.
 A bucchero chalice found by a small shrine near a bridge in San Giovenale does not specifically have Lur inscribed but rather laruniθla, again, relating Lur to other gods with similar name epithets.
 A bronze sheet from Perugia bears text that translates "dedicated to Lvrmita," suggesting the gods' oracular characteristic.
 In addition, a bronze statuette possibly from Orvieto features a man, perhaps Vel Matunas, given the inscription on the cloak.
 The statuette has another votive inscription that translates "precious/sacred gift to Lur", also contributing to his oracular nature.